Diffusion Recommender Models and the Illusion of Progress: A Concerning Study of Reproducibility and a Conceptual Mismatch: Results

 A minor issue concerns the early-stopping procedure.
 The source code revealed that different patience values and evaluation frequencies are used for different datasets.
 While this may be a valid choice, it suggests that these hyperparameters were tuned, yet this process is not described in the paper.

 \paragraph{Reproducibility} We were able to run the code artifacts provided by the authors in the public GitHub repository.
-An inspection of the results however showed that the effectiveness of GiffCF, as reported in the original paper, could not be reproduced, except for the one single measurement (Recall@20 on the Amazon-Books dataset).
+An inspection of the results however showed that the effectiveness of GiffCF, as reported in the original paper, could not be reproduced, except for the one single measurement (Recall@20 on the Amazon-Books dataset), see Table \ref{tab:summary-giffcf}.

 Table \ref{tab:GiffCF-ml-1m_clean_original-result} presents the results for the MovieLens-1M dataset as an example, since we observed significant variability in our results estimates.
-Indeed, on MovieLens-1M (see Table~\ref{tab:GiffCF-ml-1m_clean_original-result}), the original paper's results fall within our estimated tolerance interval because the model is highly unstable, exhibiting a variance as high as 14\% of the mean on NDCG (NDCG@10 of $0.0842 \pm 0.0121$ with the original paper reporting $0.0962$) and even 18\% on Recall@10.
-Except for the single measurement reported above, neither of the reproducibility criteria are satisfied for the Yelp and Amazon-Books datasets.
-For both datasets, the results reported in the original paper were beyond the threshold we computed based on the variance in our experiments, with the variance itself being rather large (2.5 - 3\% of the mean).
+Indeed, on MovieLens-1M, the original paper's results are \emph{partially reproducible} because, while they are mostly \emph{compatible}, \idest fall within our estimated tolerance interval, they are highly \emph{unstable}, exhibiting a variance as high as 14\% of the mean on NDCG (NDCG@10 of $0.0842 \pm 0.0121$ with the original paper reporting $0.0962$) and even 18\% on Recall@10.
+Except for one single measurement on Amazon-Books, neither of the reproducibility criteria are satisfied for the Yelp and Amazon-Books datasets.
+For both datasets, all results reported in the original paper were \emph{not compatible} and \emph{unstable}, with the variance itself being rather large (2.5 - 3\% of the mean).
+Table \ref{tab:summary-giffcf} summarizes the reproducibility outcomes for all executed experiments.
 The complete experimental results are provided in Appendix \ref{app:giffcf}.

 \tableArticleResult{GiffCF}{GiffCF}{ml-1m_clean_original}{MovieLens-1M (clean)}{0}{}{0}